Superior Court of Justice (Ontario): Divisional Court

 The Divisional Court hears appeals from some judgments and orders of judges of the Superior Court of Justice and reviews or hears appeals from decisions of administrative tribunals.
 It hears all appeals from a final order of the Superior Court where the award does not exceed $50,000.00.
 The Divisional Court also hears appeals from Small Claims Court judgments exceeding $2,500.00 (there is no statutory right of appeal from a Small Claims Court judgment of less than $2,500.00).
 The Divisional Court consists of the Chief Justice of the Superior Court of Justice, who is president of the court, and such other judges of the Superior Court as the Chief Justice designates from time to time.
 Hearings take place before a panel of three judges except in the case of appeals from the Small Claims Court which take place before a single judge.
 The Divisional Court is a descendant of the court of the same name in England, which is part of the King’s Bench division of the English High Court of Justice, and hears certain appeals.

 Small Claims Court

-The Small Claims Court has jurisdiction in civil matters where the amount in issue does not exceed $35,000.00 per party exclusive of interest and costs.
+The Small Claims Court has jurisdiction in civil matters where the amount in issue does not exceed $50,000, exclusive of interest and costs.
 The monetary jurisdiction of this court is fixed by regulation, rising to the current limit from $10,000 on January 1, 2010.
 The majority of Small Claims Court matters are heard by deputy judges, lawyers who have been appointed for a period of three years by the Regional Senior Justice to hear such cases.
 As result of court reform, no new full-time judges have been appointed by the provincial government to preside in Small Claims Court.
 Proceedings in the Small Claims Court are governed by a codified set of rules contained in O. Reg.
 258/98 (as amended), the Rules of the Small Claims Court, instead of the complex Ontario Rules of Civil Procedure.